Detecting $\beta$ elements in iterated algebraic K-theory: Detecting elements in iterated algebraic K-theory of finite fields

-and a specialization of the Greek-letter family red-shift conjecture is that the $n$-th Greek letter family is in the image of the unit map $S\to K^{(n)}(\bZ)$ where $K^{(n)}(\bZ)$ is algebraic K-theory iterated $n$-times.
-As a consequence of Corollary \ref{betafamilyiniteratedKtheory2}, we have therefore proved this version of the conjecture for $n=2$.
+and a specialization of the Greek-letter family red-shift conjecture is that the $p$-primary $n$-th Greek letter family is in the image of the unit map $S\to \K^{(n)}(\bZ)$, where $\K^{(n)}(\bZ)$ is algebraic K-theory iterated $n$-times, for $p$ sufficiently large.
+Corollary \ref{last cor} is therefore evidence for this conjecture when $n=2$. \end{rem}